szeder/all-git-forks/README.md

-Git - fast, scalable, distributed revision control system
+ Git - fast, scalable, distributed revision control system in maint
 =========================================================

 Git is a fast, scalable, distributed revision control system with an